David Perdue's Charles Dickens Page Home Page Go to the Home Page Search this site Site Map

 Oliver Twist - Published in monthly parts Feb 1837 - Apr 1839

-In this departure from the merry world of Pickwick, Dickens targets the Poor Law Amendment Act of 1834 which renewed the importance of the workhouse as a means of relief for the poor.
+In this departure from the merry world of Pickwick, Dickens targets the Poor Law Amendment Act of 1834 which renewed the importance of the workhouse as a means of relief for the poor (Ackroyd, 1990, p.
+218-219).

-One of the most dramatized of Dickens' works, Oliver Twist was appearing in 10 theaters in London before serialization of the novel was even completed.
+One of the most dramatized of Charles Dickens' works, Oliver Twist was appearing in 10 theaters in London before serialization of the novel was even completed (Davis, 1999, p.
+288).
 The Internet Movie Database lists nearly 25 film versions, the first in 1906.
-Academy Award winning filmmaker Roman Polanski is the latest to bring the little orphan boy to the silver screen.

 The orphans at the workhouse are starving due to callous mistreatment and cast lots to decide who among them will ask for more gruel on behalf of the group and Oliver is chosen.
 At supper that evening, after the normal allotment, Oliver advances to the master and asks for more.

 Oliver fights with Noah Claypole, another of the undertaker's boys, after Noah mocks Oliver's dead mother.
-After being unjustly beaten for this offence, Oliver escapes the undertaker's and runs away to London.
+After being unjustly beaten for this offense, Oliver escapes the undertaker's and runs away to London.

-Oliver meets Fagin's band of thieves On the outskirts on the city Oliver, tired and hungry, meets Jack Dawkins who offers a place to stay in London.
+On the outskirts on the city Oliver, tired and hungry, meets Jack Dawkins who offers a place to stay in London.
 Thus Oliver is thrown together with the band of thieves run by the sinister Fagin.
 Oliver innocently goes "to work" with Dawkins, also known as the Artful Dodger, and Charlie Bates, another of Fagin's boys, and witnesses the real business when Dawkins picks the pocket of a gentleman.
-When the gentleman, Mr. Brownlow, discovers the robbery in progress Oliver is mistaken for the culprit and, after a chase, is captured and taken to the police.
+When the gentleman, Mr Brownlow, discovers the robbery in progress Oliver is mistaken for the culprit and, after a chase, is captured and taken to the police.
 Oliver, injured in the chase, is cleared by a witness to the crime and is taken by the kindly Brownlow to his home to recuperate.

 Oliver is kindly treated at the Brownlow home and, after a period of recuperation, is sent on an errand by Mr Brownlow to pay a local merchant 5 pounds and to return some books.
 On carrying out this charge Oliver is captured by Nancy and Bill Sikes and returned to Fagin's den of thieves.